Which GPS Tracker is right for you?

 Some transmit direct to satellite

-In most areas of the UK, a GSM tracker provides excellent coveragre and performance.
-In parts of Scotland, such as Cairgorm, or in Wales such as Brecon and Snowdonia, while the GSM coverage is sometimes high (90+%), if you want 100% coverage in every valley then SPOT tracker is more appropriate.
+In most areas of the UK, a GSM tracker provides excellent coverage and performance.
+In parts of England (Dales, Lakes), or Scotland (Highlands, Cairgorm, or in Wales (Brecon and Snowdonia), while the GSM coverage is sometimes high (90+%), if you want 100% coverage in every valley then SPOT tracker is more appropriate.

-If you are travelling to somewhere very remote, then we recommend a Garmin InReach tracker, which provide 100% coverage.
+If you are travelling to somewhere very remote or also need two-way SMS, then we recommend a Garmin InReach tracker, which provides 100% coverage.

 If you want more detail, let's look at pros and cons of each type are below